viur-framework/viur-docs/source/renders.rst

 The pairing from modules - renders is initialized by calling the :py:func:`server.setup` command.
 It accepts an optional third parameter *default* which allows specifying the name of the default render.

-\subsection{Jinja2}
-The jinja2 render offers the whole default-functionality of jinja2 and adds some ViUR specific extras.

 Admin
 ^^^^^